manju-arun-22/My-Industry-Ready-Projects-Docker/README.md

 # My-Industry-Ready-Projects-Docker
-It is a repo created for doing some docker features
+It is a repo created for practicing docker